cmloegcmluin/compose2keybindings/README.md

 [This Reddit post](https://www.reddit.com/r/KeyboardLayouts/comments/wbexkm/comment/ii6pt2d/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) claims that it's possible to use this program to achieve compose rules, via what it calls a ["typed string trigger"](https://wiki.keyboardmaestro.com/trigger/Typed_String).
 But this program looks like it can do a whole hell of a lot more than that, and looks daunting to dig into myself.
 Feel free to give a shot yourself.

+## arrow-hands-keyboard-karabiner

+[This project](https://github.com/gkovacs/arrow-hands-keyboard-karabiner) by Geza Kovacs uses the same `compose2keybindings.pl` script from Bob Kåres that I'm using, though makes no modifications to it.
+It also uses Karabiner-Elements but assumes you have it installed already.
+He's using the Perl script to convert compose rules from Linux (Ubuntu), but it's an X11 thing so it's the same deal as when they're on Windows.

 # About my compose rules

 ## Custom rules in collaboration with Dave Keenan